hydr-ai-lab/nautilus/README.md

 Provide the bounds of the surface (in an ordered vector: Xmax, Ymax, Zmax, Xmin, Ymin, Zmin)
 >       Vettore<double> bounds()

-## Getting started
-To use nautilus you will need an environment with the <a href="https://ubuntu.com/" target="_blank">Ubuntu</a> distribution of Linux and the cloned nautilus repository.
-A virtual environment or <a href="https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview" target="_blank">Windows Subsystem for Linux (WSL)</a> will also work.

-When you are using nautilus for the first time we suggest running the test case provided in the main branch.
-We have provided a test hull (the <a href="http://www.simman2008.dk/KCS/kcs_geometry.htm" target="_blank">KCS</a> with appendages) and an example test case to analyze the test hull under design conditions.

  ## Instructions

 ## Publications